Is advancing your career at the top of your to-do list? Are you tired of waiting in the wings? Are you ready to smash the glass ceiling in your field?

 Well, there is one thing you should do immediately.
 Find a sponsor.

-Over the past year, I’ve interviewed over 60 of the top global companies that are leading the way when it comes to advancing women through my work with the Pax Ellevate Global Women’s Index Fund.
+I’ve interviewed over 60 of the top global companies that are leading the way when it comes to advancing women through my work with the Pax Ellevate Global Women’s Leadership Fund.
 When I asked each of these companies “What worked?”
 I heard the same strategy cited over and over—sponsorship.

 I admit that at first I didn’t get it.
 Sponsors?
 Are those the same as mentors?
 What’s the difference?